 In 1992, the family of two former Bethlehem Steel Company employees were awarded $3.8 million in damages.
-Both workers passed away from mesothelioma after working long hours at the steel company, where they ingested large amounts of asbestos.
+Both workers passed away from mesothelioma after working long hours at the steel company, where they experienced repeated asbestos exposure.

 Eagle-Picher Industries Inc., Pittsburgh Corning Corp., and Owens-Illinois Inc. were all found at fault by the Baltimore City Court.
 All three companies were responsible for the manufacturing of asbestos-containing parts that were used at the steel company.

 Cancer Treatment in Baltimore

-There are several physicians in Baltimore and within the surrounding area of Baltimore that provide comprehensive cancer treatment, including the following:
+There are several physicians in Baltimore and within the surrounding area that provide comprehensive cancer treatment, including the following:

 - Dr. Arthur N. Mcnu, Jr: 2041 Georgia Avenue, Washington, D.C., 20060